 Stroke Foundation are also offering in person StrokeSafe talks in Australian Capital Territory, New South Wales, Queensland, South Australia, Tasmania and Western Australia.

-Stroke Foundation is monitoring the respiratory illness outbreak caused by coronavirus (COVID-19).
-As such, Stroke Foundation has made the decision to suspend the StrokeSafe Ambassador program from 17 March 2020 to 21 May 2020.
+However, Stroke Foundation is monitoring the respiratory illness outbreak caused by coronavirus (COVID-19).
+As such, Stroke Foundation has made the decision to suspend face-to-face StrokeSafe presentations in Victoria until further notice.
 We will review this decision as the situation evolves.

 Did you know that many strokes are preventable?

 The Stroke Foundation undertakes a variety of stroke awareness and prevention programs.
 This includes our StrokeSafe volunteer speaker program.